BlastLauncher/blast/README.md

 ### Why naming blast?

+Our Chief Marketing Officer(nickname ChatGPT) gave me this idea.

-Because I asked ChatGPT to find words similar to "raycast" 🤣
+I was asking him to come up with words similar to "raycast".

 ### Why C8763?